TimB87/crux-libreoffice/README.md

+# News
+All of this has been moved to contrib, this REPO will be archived and not be maintained anymore.

 # crux-libreoffice

 This should be fairly easy to build with CRUX 3.5 and there are no errors to be expected as of now.